 - Captain Obvious: In "A Horse with No Name", the singer feels the need to point out that 'The heat was hot'.

 - Chronological Album Title: Hat Trick is a kind of Stealth Pun example; it's their third album, and "hat trick" is a sports term that denotes a player or team accomplishing a feat three times.

 - Everyone Went to School Together: The three members of the classic lineup met while attending a U.S. military high school near London.

-- Greatest Hits Album: History, which featured cover art by Phil Hartman, who was an artist before he became a comedian and actor.
+- Greatest Hits Album: History, featuring cover art by Phil Hartman (who was an artist before he became a comedian and actor).

 - Ice-Cream Koan: "A Horse with No Name"

 - Idiosyncratic Album Theming: They once gave seven consecutive albums titles beginning with the letter H. (Their greatest hits collection was titled History simply to fit this pattern.)
 Later in their careers, they did four more in a row like that.